stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 29 (P4L6) - Design Reviews.md

 ### Defects Quiz 1

-_Write down defects you see with the line number and the defect detected._
+_Write down defects you see with the line number and the defect detected_.

 - Line 6: `term = x` is a `float` assigned to a `double` variable
 - Line 9: `term < e` is trying to evaluate different types

 ### Defects Quiz 2

 _Indicate the type of error found on each line.
 Mark bug (B), documentation issue (D) , violation of coding standard (V), or inefficiency (I).
 For lines with multiple errors, enter as a list.
-Please enter the line number and the error(s) found._
+Please enter the line number and the error(s) found_.

 - Line [1, 5, 6, 9, 10]: B
 - Line 2: D